Sophia Powers

-Sophia Powers is a Canadian actress; she is best known for playing Jennifer Fox in the CBC sitcom Son of a Critch.
+Sophia Powers is a Canadian-American actress; she is best known for playing Jennifer Fox in the Canadian Broadcasting Corporation sitcom Son of a Critch.

 Personal life

 Powers was born in North Vancouver, British Columbia.
 She first started taking acting classes when she was eight years old.

 Career

 Since 2022, Powers has starred as Fox in the CBC comedy series Son of a Critch, based on the memoir by Mark Critch.

 In 2023, Powers appeared in the television film Unexpected Grace.
 She played Toni, who is the daughter of Erica Durance's character.
 Later that same year, Powers played Keira Allen in the television film Fourth Down and Love, which premiered on Hallmark Channel on September 9, 2023.